City of self-love: checking into the best spa hotels in Paris

 You may have just set foot in Paris, but let us whisk you to Japan via Hotel Hana, a stay where architect Laura Gonzalez has mixed the Baroque flourishes of the French Empire with the Zen delicacy of Far Eastern decor.
 The result is a cross-cultural look of rooms lined with tatami matting, silks embossed with the hotel’s namesake flower, and wabi-sabi ceramics.

-Treat yourself to a kobido session.
+Treat yourself to… a kobido session (from €140 for 60 minutes).
 This Japanese ‘face lift’ uses acupressure, deep strokes and kneading for a more natural nip-tucked look.
-If you have one too many sake-splashed Lemon Drops in the bar, hangover-curing IVs can be administered, too.
+If you have one too many zesty Yuzushu Sours in the bar, hangover-curing IVs can be administered, too (from €550 a session; must be booked 48 hours in advance).

 A little extra pampering ‘Red-light’ is usually the signal for ‘no-go’, but we encourage you to head towards it on this occasion — on rue La Fayette, Octane’s pods immerse you in a rosy glow that leaves you looking just as luminous.